 6.6 Results Meeting with the CAISO and Applicable PTO’s

-Within thirty (30) calendar days if providing the Phase II Long-Term Wheeling Study Report to the Scheduling Coordinator requesting a long-term the applicable Participating TO(s), the CAISO, and the Interconnection shall meet to discuss the results of the Phase II Long-term Decisional Report, including selection of the final Commercial Operation Date.
+Within thirty (30) calendar days if providing the Phase II Long-Term Wheeling Study Report to the Scheduling Coordinator requesting a long-term Wheeling Through Priority, the applicable Participating TO(s), the CAISO, and the Interconnection shall meet to discuss the results of the Phase II Long-term Decisional Report, including selection of the final Commercial Operation Date.

 Should the Interconnection Customer provide written comments on the Phase II Long-Term Wheeling Study Report within ten (10) Business Days of receipt of the report, but in no case less than three (3) Business Days before the Results Meeting, whichever is sooner, then the CAISO will address the written comments in the Phase II Long-Term Wheeling Study Report Meeting.
-Should the Scheduling Coordinator requesting a long-term provide comments at any later time up(up to the time of the Results Meeting, then such comments will be considered informal inquiries to which the CAISO will provide informal, informational responses at the Results Meeting, to the extent possible.
+Should the Scheduling Coordinator requesting a long-term Wheeling Through Priority provide comments at any later time up(up to the time of the Results Meeting, then such comments will be considered informal inquiries to which the CAISO will provide informal, informational responses at the Results Meeting, to the extent possible.

-The Scheduling Coordinator requesting a long-term may submit, in writing, additional comments on the Phase II Long-Term Wheeling Study Report up to three (3) Business Days following the Results Meeting.
+The Scheduling Coordinator requesting a long-term Wheeling Through Priority may submit, in writing, additional comments on the Phase II Long-Term Wheeling Study Report up to three (3) Business Days following the Results Meeting.
 Based on any discussion at the Results Meeting and any comments received, the CAISO (in consultation with the applicable Participating TO(s) will determine whether it is necessary to follow the Phase II Long-Term Wheeling Study Report with a revised study report or an addendum to the report.
 The CAISO will issue any such revised report or addendum no later than fifteen (15) Business Days following the Results Meeting.

 6.7 Allocation Process for TP Deliverability